Foo Hai Ch'an Monastery: Main Monastery Building

 The multi-storey main monastery building has a large airy 15 m-high prayer hall in the front, which houses a 4-storey-high reception, office, administration, auditorium, meeting rooms and toilets at the back.
 The main hall houses a 3.3 m statue of Buddha and a 9.9 m statue of Guanyin.

 Foo Hai Ch'an Guanyin

 Inside the main large prayer hall, there is a 9.9 m statue of the Thousand-armed manifestation of the bodhisattva Guanyin, who is the Chinese manifestation of the bodhisattva Avalokitesvara.
 There is a large altar in front of the deity, several ornate statues in the roof, and several rows for praying.

-Buddha Relic Foo Hai Ch'an Pagoda
+Buddha relics at Foo Hai Ch'an Pagoda

 A five-story high pagoda, built in 2004 by the Siddhartha centre which donated Sg$6 million to Foo Hai Ch'an in 2004, lies in the central north direction.
 Each floor houses decorated statutes of Buddha in various styles; the top floor houses the sacred Buddha relics.

+Following temples in Singapore have the relics associated with Buddha: